tasmota/docs/docs/devices/Shelly-RGBW2.md

 ## Ghost switching
-The Shelly 2.5 inputs appear to be notoriously susceptible to interference.
+The inputs on Shelly devices appear to be notoriously susceptible to interference.
 Therefore ghost switching can happen if the wires are long (>1m / 3ft).
 If you experience this issue, you might want to experiment with the switch debounce delay.
 It is set to 50 milliseconds by default.

 Use command `SwitchDebounce 100` to change it to a less sensitive value, which might work better.
-The value be set up to 1000 milliseconds.
+The value can be set up to 1000 milliseconds.

 Some issues were reported for this topic - [search query](https://github.com/arendst/Tasmota/issues?utf8=%E2%9C%93&q=ghost+shelly)